linux-club-dev/linux-club-web/README.md

 Welcome to the online hub for our vibrant Linux community!
 This repository houses the source code for our website, a resource for exploring Linux, sharing knowledge, and connecting with fellow enthusiasts.

 The Linux Club is a passionate group dedicated to promoting the use and understanding of Linux and open-source software.
-We welcome everyone, from curious новички (beginners) to seasoned veterans.
+We welcome everyone, from curious beginners to seasoned veterans.

 ## Activities and Events